Teaching in Thailand: Discipline Problems in the Classroom

 Influences on the Students

-In addition to classroom environment and culture, students are also the recipients of other influences from the school, Thai society, and their homes.
+In addition to the classroom environment and culture, students are also the recipients of other influences from the school, Thai society, and their homes.
 School influences include holding all core subject classes in the students' homerooms, the policy of passing all students, and not paying attention to starting classes on time.

 With the exception of art, music, computer science, and physical education classes, all core subjects like math, English, and science are held in the students' homerooms which teachers visit on a regular schedule.
 Since it is their homeroom, students have regular access to all of their art and music supplies which are at times used as distractions in class.